patrick11514/SveltekitAPI/README.md

     export type Context = AsyncReturnType<typeof context>
     ```

 -   Now we create router and pass object to it with our procedures.
 In each procedure we can specify HTTP method (GET, POST, PUT, DELETE, PATCH).
 For methods other than GET we can specify input schema with .input(ZodSchema).
 Then we specify what to do with the request with .query().
-Parameters for query function are: context and input (in case of method other than GET).
+Parameters for query function are: context, input (in case of method other than GET), and ev, which is RequestEvent from SvelteKit in case you need to set cookies, or get user's ip or access the raw request.

     **src/lib/server/routes.ts**